 Retailers will drive category growth by lowering prices and raising awareness

-Whilst branded flour’s biggest benefit is greater convenience, the biggest barriers to adoption among Indian consumers are cost and quality or taste (both actual and perceived).
+Whilst branded flour has the significant benefit of greater convenience, the biggest barriers to adoption among Indian consumers are cost and quality or taste (both actual and perceived).
 Many Indian housewives (who are the key decision-makers for this product category) are skeptical that packaged flour can match chakki-milled flour for freshness and economy.
-Although leading brands like ITC’s Aashirvaad have been able to lower costs through supply chain innovations like e-choupal, and communicate freshness through a focus on packaging, modern retailers now have the potential to affect change in consumer attitudes on both these fronts.
+Although leading brands like ITC’s Aashirvaad have been able to lower costs through supply chain innovations like e-choupal and communicate freshness through a focus on packaging.
+Modern retailers now have the potential to affect change in consumer attitudes on both these fronts.

 The increasing scale of modern retailers will allow them to expand their range of private label flours at a lower cost.
-And thanks their pricing power and their desire to attract new customers, retailers will have both the ability and the incentive to lower the final price tag.
+In addition, thanks to their pricing power and their desire to attract new customers, retailers will have both the ability and the incentive to lower the final price tag.

 Retailers can drive down input costs

-With access to low cost grain, retailers can enter into agreements with flour millers on more favourable terms.
+With access to low-cost grain, retailers can enter into agreements with flour millers on more favourable terms.
 Their position relative to the flour millers is strong due to the excess capacity in the industry.
-Currently the average flour mill in India is operating at less than 50% capacity6.
-Furthermore, the fragmented nature of the milling industry in India - characterised by a large numbers of small mills - puts large retailers in an even stronger bargaining position.
+Currently, the average flour mill in India is operating at less than 50% capacity.
+Furthermore, the fragmented nature of the milling industry in India - characterised by a large number of small mills - puts large retailers in an even stronger bargaining position.

 Retailers can achieve lower overheads

-The high footfall and turnover of organised retailers means they can shift product more quickly and therefore run lower inventories than FMCG brands, reducing warehousing costs and leakage through stock spoilage.
+The high footfall and turnover of organised retailers mean that they can shift product more quickly and therefore run lower inventories than FMCG brands, reducing warehousing costs and leakage through stock spoilage.
 Retailers can also use their proprietary customer data to manage their inventories even better.
-With up-to-the-minute insights about customer demand, retailers can pull supply in from the manufacturers on a just-in-time basis.
-Furthermore by utilising the spare capacity in the flour milling industry, retailers can avoid the capital-intensive activity of building and maintaining their own milling operations.
+With up-to-the-minute insights regarding customer demand, retailers can pull supply in from the manufacturers on a just-in-time basis.
+Furthermore, by utilising the spare capacity in the flour milling industry, retailers can avoid the capital-intensive activity of building and maintaining their own milling operations.

 Retailers can manage with a lower marketing budget